davidtso1219/intro_to_web_dev/README.md

 # intro_to_web_dev

-This is the first repo for me to create a web
+This is a collection of all my practice of web dev.